-For some reason bartenders are drawn to the idea of infusing spirits with tobacco.
-After my post on the Bar Sorcerer, where I made a statement that “;tobacco infusions are a bad idea” I’ve had a number of people ask why?
-The simple answer is toxicity, but that answer doesn’t provide the details intelligent bartenders are looking for, so in this post I’ve expanded on the question.
-If you are thinking about doing a tobacco infusion, this is a must read post.
-If you go to bars where a tobacco infused cocktail might show up on the menu, this is a must read post.
+For some reason, bartenders are drawn to the idea of infusing spirits with cigar tobacco.
+After my post on the Bar Sorcerer, where I made a statement that “tobacco infusions are a bad idea” I’ve had a number of people ask why?
+The simple answer is toxicity, but that answer doesn’t provide the details intelligent bartenders are looking for, so in this post, I’ve expanded on the question.
+If you are thinking about doing a tobacco infusion, this is a must-read post.
+If you go to bars where a tobacco-infused cocktail might show up on the menu, this is a must-read post.

-Having worked in labs for a good part of my life, I’ve been subjected to enough safety training and accident reviews to have a healthy respect for the dangers that lurk below seemingly innocuous things.
+Having worked in labs for a good part of my life (15 years), I’ve been subjected to enough safety training and accident reviews to have a healthy respect for the dangers that lurk below seemingly innocuous things.

-To date I have not cut myself, but there have been a few close calls.
+To date, I have not cut myself, but there have been a few close calls.
 Please don’t tell me to knock on wood.
-The reason I’ve avoided carving up my digits is because I’m keenly aware of the dangers.
+The reason I’ve avoided carving up my digits is that I’m keenly aware of the dangers.
 I’m almost robotic in my use of the safety devices and my reactions when something goes wrong.